Why is sleep important for kids?

 This hormone is what is responsible for muscle and tissue development!

 One study involving kids between the ages of 6 and 15 found children who were lacking in sleep were more hyper, aggressive and impulsive.

 Some children have been misdiagnosed as having ADHD when the real issue is a lack of sleep!

 Another study presented at the SLEEP 2015 conference found that motor planning skills – which are often difficult for children with ADHD – improve when the child gets more sleep.

-So, if your child is hyper and does not seem tired in the evening, it is most likely because he is actually over tired.
+So, if your child is hyper and does not seem tired in the evening, it is most likely because they are actually over tired.

-Rather than letting her stay up later, try getting her to bed earlier.
+Rather than letting your child stay up later, try getting them to bed earlier.

-Start with 20-30 minutes earlier for a few nights and keep adding another 10 minutes to that until your child is going to be at a reasonable time for his age.
+Start with 20-30 minutes earlier for a few nights and keep adding another 10 minutes to that until your child is going to be at a reasonable time for their age.

-My son was recently diagnosed with ADHD.
+My son was diagnosed with ADHD when he was 10.
 He has always had issues with waking up 1 to 3 times a night, however he is able to get back to sleep on his own.

 ♦ Sleep Helps The Brain Stay Organized